 10- Regularly monitor and test networks

-- Deploy intrusion detection and prevention systems which helps us to monitor instance login details, security events, file integrity, change detection etc.
+- Deploy intrusion detection and prevention systems which helps us to monitor instance login details, security events, file integrity, change detection, etc.

-- Ensure all instances and resources are in same time zone and synchronized with the same NTP server.
+- Ensure all instances and resources are in the same time zone and synchronized with the same NTP server.

 11- Regularly test security systems and processes